Perimenopause and Menopause

 • Effective communication

-• Develop a Patient-Centred Care Plan
+• Develop a Patient-Centred Care Plans

 Contributors